 - Grilled vegetables: Try grilling a variety of vegetables, such as asparagus, bell peppers, zucchini, or onions, to add a burst of flavor to the meal.

-- Roasted potatoes: Roasted potatoes are a classic side dish that pairs well with almost any type of meat.
+- Smoked Baked Potatoes: Smoked Baked Potatoes are a classic side dish that pairs well with almost any type of meat.
 Try roasting small red potatoes or fingerling potatoes with olive oil, salt, and your favorite herbs for an easy and flavorful side dish.

 - Creamed spinach: This creamy and flavorful side dish is a great way to add some greens to your meal.
 Try sautéing fresh spinach with garlic and heavy cream, then seasoning it with salt, pepper, and a pinch of nutmeg.